 EXOGEN Helps an Active Runner Return to the Race

-The below case study is representative of an indicated use for EXOGEN outside the United States and may not be representative of a US FDA approved indication for the use of EXOGEN.
+This patient testimonial is representative of an approved indication for use of EXOGEN in Canada.
+This may not be representative of a USA FDA approved indication for use of EXOGEN in the United States.

 Halifax, N.S., Canada — In September 2019, Michael Gfeller was preparing to participate in his dream race in Switzerland.
 The Jungfrau Marathon.
 He was training to run up a mountain.

 A kinesiologist by profession, Michael is passionate about competitive running and coaching endurance athletes to achieve their goals.
 In May 2018 however, the pain in his leg “got so bad, I couldn’t make it to the end of the driveway,” he explained.

 As Michael described it, that was just the beginning of his journey.
 A colleague recommended that he get an X-ray.
 Eventually, a CT scan in July revealed he had a tibia stress fracture.
 At the time, Michael was trying to maintain his fitness by cycling and swimming, but even that became painful.

 Michael was prescribed the use of an air cast and six to eight weeks rest.
 After that, he was sent for more imaging.
 There was no improvement and Michael was referred to an Orthopaedic surgeon and advised to use crutches.

 “I thought I was young and invincible,” he said.
 “I was so itchy to exercise, I felt like I was going backwards.”
 By November, Michael’s latest CT scan revealed no evidence of healing.
 “That was pretty discouraging.
 I felt like I wasted a whole season of training.”

 “It’s a worthwhile investment to get your life back.”

 After six months without progress, Michael’s spouse recommended that he ask his doctor about EXOGEN.
 As a physiotherapist she thought the device might help, Michael explained.
 “She is focused on evidence-based medicine.”